Real or not? Bullpen means Yankees will win AL East, Darvish on the block

 — MLB (@MLB) July 28, 2017

-It was everything up to that point that made the game so interesting and ultimately heartbreaking for the Rays.
+It was everything up to that point that made the game so interesting and ultimately heartbreaking for the Tampa Bay Rays.
 In the bottom of the ninth with the Rays up a run, Gardner led off with a triple to left-center against Alex Colome, who then retired Clint Frazier on a grounder to third and Aaron Judge on a fly ball to right too shallow to score Gardner.
 Gary Sanchez then hit a routine grounder to shortstop, and for a brief moment it appeared Colome was going to escape with the save.
-Except the Rays were in a shift, so Adeiny Hechavarria was shifted toward third and second baseman Tim Beckham was playing up the middle, and Hechavarria looked at Beckham and Beckham looked at Hechavarria and neither actually went to field the ball and the game was tied.
-Remember that play when the Yankees beat out the Rays for a playoff spot by one win.
+But the Rays were in a shift, so Adeiny Hechavarria was positioned toward third and second baseman Tim Beckham was playing up the middle, and Hechavarria looked at Beckham and Beckham looked at Hechavarria, and neither actually went to field the ball and the game was tied.
+Remember that play when the New York Yankees beat out the Rays for a playoff spot by one win.

 Before that, Chris Archer escaped a one-out, bases-loaded jam in the sixth with strikeouts of Todd Frazier and Tyler Wade.
-Then there was Joe Girardi removing CC Sabathia in the top of the fifth when the Yankees were ahead 3-2.
+Then there was manager Joe Girardi removing CC Sabathia in the top of the fifth when the Yankees were ahead 3-2.
 Sabathia was not happy.
 But Girardi's job is not to make Sabathia happy.
-His job is to help the Yankees win, and he now has the deepest bullpen in the game and he absolutely should use like he did in this game when you're facing a team you're battling against for the playoffs.
+His job is to help the Yankees win, and he now has the deepest bullpen in the game and he absolutely should use it like he did in this game when you're facing a team you're battling for the playoffs.

 After a strikeout to start the inning, Sabathia had allowed two doubles and a walk.
 He'd thrown 86 pitches.
 Check out Sabathia's OPS allowed at this stage in games: